-This is the reason why you have to choose a reliable and durable tankless water heater which can hold a good amount of liquid.
+This is the reason why you have to choose a reliable and durable tankless water heater that can hold a good amount of liquid.

 Tankless water heaters: our top recommendations

 These are the units that passed and satisfied the considerations for a tankless water heater that we mentioned above.

 Camplux 5L portable propane tankless water heater

 - CSA approved portable tankless water heater for US &Canada markets.
 Lowest water...

 - Wide comfortable water temperature range from 8℃-46℃ (46.4℉-114.8℉),...

 - Compact and lightweight size tankless water heaterwith folding handle keeps it...